CathalDolan/safeface/README.md

 -**7.1 - Interesting Bugs**
     - 7.1.1 - Bootstrap 5 incompatibility
         Several pieces of functionality required Bootstrap 4 as opposed to 5.
     - 7.1.2 - allauth base.html
         Where base.html must be mannually added to the allauth folder, the code needs to be transferred from allauth/accounts/base.html.
 Additionmal code then must be added to the latter.
 See 2.4 above.
     - 7.1.3 - Cart "Update" wouldn't work due to specificity var form=$(this).prev('.updated-form');  became    var form = $(this).siblings("form"); solved by tutor support.
     - 7.1.4 - Quantity_input_script
         Quantity_input_script needed am else atatement to inc and dec from cart and product info pages.
 Also had to use https://www.w3schools.com/tags/att_data-.asp and item.product.id

 - **7.2 - Known Bugs**
+Due to the time restraints on creating and submitting the project, there are several known bugs that were left unfixed.
+While the severity of the bugs ranges from minor to having a reasonable impact on User Experience, none prevent the user from using the site, and non impact on the user's experience so much that they wouldn opt not to use the site.
     - 7.2.1 - Cart: Input Quantity
         Users can manually input any quantity rather than being restricted to the quantity breaks stipulated.
         Implemented on teh Product Info page, but unable to replicate in the Cart
     - 7.2.2 - Cart: Full Name
         The user's full name is not displaying in the cart when the User is logged in.
+    - 7.2.3 - Checkout Emails
+        The order confirmation email is only being sent to non-logged in users.
+Logged in users do not receive it.
+    - 7.2.4 - User Profile
+        The user's full name and email address are not displaying in the Profile
+    - 7.2.5 - Individual Product Page
+        If user manually clears the quantity input and tries to add to the order, an error page displays
+    - 7.2.6 - User Registration
+        Where a User inputs a password in the incorrect format, they are not given an indication as to what is wrong.
+        Instead the notice states that the existing passwords match, which is not the case.

 - **7.3 - Hacks**
     - 7.3.1 - My Account & Cart in Header on Mobile